-Click HERE for a list of the latest and all previous editions (available to download in PDF format).
+Click HERE for the latest and all previous editions (available to view, and to download in PDF format).

-Railfuture is campaigning for a programme of incremental improvements to the route between Salisbury and Exeter to increase service frequency and its capacity as a diversionary alternative to the Great Western route.
-See our proposal for Salisbury to Exeter Route Capacity Enhancements.
+We are also promoting a programme of incremental Route Capacity Enhancements between Salisbury and Exeter to increase service frequency and its capacity as a diversionary alternative to the Great Western route.

 Our other objectives are: